To create a new hyperSpec object, you can use one of the following functions:

 (logical)

 Use garbage collection.
-If option gc is TRUE, the initialization will have frequent calls to base::gc(), which can help to avoid swapping or running out of memory.
+If the option gc is set to TRUE, the initialization will have frequent calls to base::gc(), which can help avoid swapping or running out of memory.
 The default value of gc can be set via hy_set_options().

 log

 This parameter is currently ignored.
-It is present due to backwards compatibility.
+It is present due to backward compatibility.

 .Object